supervisely-ecosystem/training-tensorboard-template/README.md

 We recommend you to focus on the two self-explanatory main scripts: `run.sh`, `src/train.py`, `config.json` - to configure app release.
 In case of any questions, please contact technical support.

-Learn more in our [developer portal](https://developer.supervise.ly/app-development/neural-network-integration/training).
+Learn more in ℹ️ [this tutorial](https://developer.supervise.ly/app-development/neural-network-integration/training/tensorboard-template) on Supervisely Developer portal.

 # How To Use